- Procedure Details

 - Recovery & Outlook

-A Guide on Text Neck from Phoenix, AZ
+A Guide on Text Neck

 With technology on the rise, it seems that everyone today has a smartphone.
 While these devices do provide us with a great deal of convenience, they cause extensive strain on our bodies.
 In the medical field, we have been seeing many patients who are suffering from the newer phenomenon called text neck.
 Caused from excessive hunching over, text neck can induce mild to extreme discomfort in the neck and shoulders.
 With the wide use of smartphones across generations, this malady can be observed across all age groups.
-Here at Banner CORE Center for Orthopedics in Phoenix, AZ, we’ve successful diagnosed and treated text next for countless patients.
+Here at Banner CORE Center for Orthopedics in Arizona we’ve successful diagnosed and treated text next for countless patients.

 What is text neck?